Programming in Python

 function would be written yottadb.get(...)

 ).
-Alternatively, users may instantiate a Key
+Alternatively, users may instantiate a Node

 object and use the methods on that object to call YottaDB API functions, e.g.: